dd9jn/rfc4880bis/rfc4880bis.md

 ### Version 4 and 5 Signature Packet Formats

-The body of a V4, V5, and V6 Signature packet contains:
+The body of a V4 and V5 Signature packet contains:

   * One-octet version number.
-This is 4 for V4 signatures, 5 for V5 signatures, and 6 vor V6 signature.
+This is 4 for V4 signatures and 5 for V5 signatures.

   * One-octet signature type.